twsla

 --delay <number>

-Specifying this will cause the delay command to display the delay time specified by the number or higher from the logs.
+Specifying this will cause the command to display logs with a delay higher than the specified number.

 -q, --timePos int Specify second time stamp position